-\citet{polson12} further provided numerical evidence that both of these difficulties mentioned above can be resolved by allowing a ``local,'' component-specific shrinkage term that can be learned from the data, in conjunction with a global shrinkage parameter as used in ridge or PCR, giving rise to the so-called ``global-local'' shrinkage regression models.
+\citet{polson12} further provided numerical evidence that the difficulties mentioned above can be resolved by allowing ``local,'' component-specific shrinkage terms, in conjunction with a global shrinkage parameter as used in ridge or PCR, giving rise to the so-called ``global-local'' shrinkage regression models.
 Specifically, \citet{polson12} demonstrated by simulations that using the horseshoe prior of \citet{carvalho2010horseshoe} on the regression coefficients performed well over a variety of competitors in terms of predictive performance, including the lasso, ridge, PCR and sparse partial least squares \citep{chun2010sparse}.
-However, a theoretical investigation of the conditions required for the horseshoe regression model to outperform a global shrinkage regression model such as ridge or PCR in terms of predictive performance has been lacking.
-The goal of the current work is to bridge this methodological and theoretical gap by developing formal tools for comparing the predictive performances of shrinkage regression methods.
+While these empirical results are encouraging, a theoretical investigation of the conditions required for the horseshoe regression to outperform a global shrinkage regression method such as ridge or PCR in terms of prediction has been lacking.
+Our work bridges this theoretical gap by developing formal tools for comparing the finite sample predictive risk for shrinkage methods.